macy111/CarND-Vehicle-Detection/README.md

 ## Writeup
-### You can find all code in VehicleDetection.ipynb.
+### You can find all code in VehicleDetection.ipynb and VehicleDetection.html.

 ---